 Four different lift systems (two ski lifts, a carpet lift and a two-seater chairlift) are in operation on the 10 ski slopes that run through the entire area, for an overall network of pistes covering over 15 km.

 At Pian delle Guide, near the entrance to the chairlift, is ParKaio, the terrain park reserved for those who love snowboarding tricks with boxes and jumps and a night-time lighting system for the area.

 Further down, at the Schia ski school slope, the little ones can have fun in Skialand, the snow playground, also active in summer with trampolines, inflatable toys and bouncy slides, a play area, and a breathtaking slide down a synthetic slope in dinghies.
 There are also skiing and snowboarding schools for those who want to improve their technique or learn these sports for the first time.

 During the summer, Mount Caio and the entire area offer numerous picnic areas and walking, mountain biking or horse riding trails.
 The chairlift continues operation during the summer, which means visitors can easily reach the mountain ridge and from here set off to discover the stunning landscape, such as the Bocchialini peak, the Horn of Caneto, the hermitage of St. Matthew and the Cross of La Latta.
-You can also take your own mountain bike with you and try your hand at the downhill MTB trail.

 Finally, at the top, there is a picnic and rest stop area, one of the best in Italy, where visitors can take a leap of faith on a hang glider or paraglider and take in the unforgettable views.